arendst/Tasmota/README.md

-## Stefan Bode fork of Tasmota-Master
-I keep this version in sync with the current development of the master.
-Anyhow my use case is a little bit different.
-Even, if I have some SONOFF devices, I like to build(solder) my own based on different versions of the ESP8266, depending on my different requirements (batterie, external Antenna, add on I2C devices and others).
-Additionally I try to improve the overall project.

-Additional features:
-- DeepSleep support up to 136 Years (deepsleep=xxx [sec]).
-Support also 1day or more deepsleep.
-Just define deepsleep e.g. 1 day = 86400. (wakes up every hour for <0.3 seconds until time reached. just set deepsleep through serial or MQTT to a value in sec from 10 - 4.294.967.295 (136 Years :-))
-- Improved Startuptime incl TLS MQTT and measurement in <9 sek
-- Support for I2C 8-channel DIO extension board PCF-8574 (large extension to support 32 relays and pulsetimers on 8 relays (can be changed by changing constant MAX_PULSETIMER).
-- Support CHIRP moisture sensor.
-- Report total UPTIME (seconds) between two deepsleep cycle.
-This allows to see uptime, even if connect was not successfull or there was a reboot.
-Using RTC memory to ensure correct uptime
-- Added support of "counterdevider[1..MAX_COUNTERS]" (serial and MQTT command), to count only the 1 count every counterdeviderX impulses (max 65.000 impulses = 1 count, default 1s).
-- Added Support for Shutter use-Case.
-In this case two relays are paired into one switch.
-Based on the value on the first relay the second relay will set automatically.
-Use Setoption14 and Setoption81 to set it.
-See Wiki.
-Additionally you can define a MASK to exclude relays from the INTERLOCK behaviour.
-- Added more support for the shutter Use-Case.
-The Setoption80 is required, if someone changes the target position if the shutter is still operating.
-Please see Shutter wiki for more details.
-- Added Alexa support for shutters through HUE Dimmer functionality.
-Not perfect but ok.
-- Enhanced Interlock functionality to define other BUCKETSIZE instead of 2 used for the shutter.
-E.g. to control a fan

-**Note that deep sleep on ESP-01 is not possible without hardware modifications because it's required to connect GPIO16 to RST, see https://github.com/stefanbode/Sonoff-Tasmota/issues/40.
-The same applies most likely to other modules like ESP-02, ESP-04 etc**

 ## Sonoff-Tasmota

 Alternative firmware for _ESP8266 based devices_ like [iTead](https://www.itead.cc/) _**Sonoff**_ with **web**, **timers**, 'Over The Air' (**OTA**) firmware updates and **sensors support**, allowing control under **Serial**, **HTTP**, **MQTT** and **KNX**, so as to be used on **Smart Home Systems**.
 Written for Arduino IDE and PlatformIO.